terraform-google-modules/terraform-google-network/examples/basic_shared_vpc/README.md

-# Simple shared VPC Project
+# Shared VPC network

 This example:

-* Enables shared VPC on a host project
+* Enables Shared VPC on a host project

 * Attaches a service project

-* Reserves an internal IP address in a subnet of a Shared VPC network
-* Creates a VM instance
+* In the host project's shared subnet, creates the following service project
+  resources:

-The IP address configuration object is created in the service project.
-Its value can come from the range of available addresses in the chosen shared subnet, or you can specify an address.
+  * Reserved internal IP address.
+The IP address can come from the range of available addresses in the shared subnet, or you can specify an address.
+  * VM instance that uses the reserved IP address and has an interface in the shared subnetwork.
+  * VM instance that uses an ephemeral IP address and has an interface in the shared subnetwork.
+  * VM instance template that creates an interface in the shared subnetwork.
+  * Forwarding rule in the shared VPC network and subnetwork, along with a backend service and a health check.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs